jwlodek/Graham-Scan/README.md

 Author: Jakub Wlodek

-Graham Scan algorithm implemented for my AMS 345/CSE 355 course at Stony Brook University
+Graham Scan algorithm implementation for my AMS 345/CSE 355 course at Stony Brook University

 I chose to write the implementations in C because of its execution speed, my familiarity with the language, and because I enjoy coding in it.
 I also